 The free trial is a way for you to evaluate Office 2010 for a limited time with no payment.
 If you decide you want to purchase Office 2010 you can convert your trial installation to a full version of the software.
-For more information about trying or buying Office 2010, see Top 7 Reasons to Try Office 2010.

 In Office for the web programs, after you click Try Office 2010 and then Install Now, the steps you follow to install Office are different depending on which web browser you are using.

 In Internet Explorer, after you click Install Now, a dialog box instructs you to click Run in the dialog boxes that appear next, and to click Continue if you are prompted for permission to continue.
 Click Next, and then click Run as directed.